 Finally, the cornerstone skill of great PR is being able to write well.
 If you struggle with writing well, take a free online course in iTunes University for free.
 Once you’ve gotten the learning done, use free tools like SlickWrite to help proofread your writing on the fly and make it stronger.

-This list is by no means comprehensive, and there are certain paid tools that PR professionals and agencies view as necessary, such as access to a newswire service like MarketWired or a research service like Cision, but neither is free, nor are there any realistic free alternatives that are worthwhile.
+This list is by no means comprehensive, and there are certain paid tools that PR professionals and agencies view as necessary, such as access to a newswire service or a research service like Cision, but neither is free, nor are there any realistic free alternatives that are worthwhile.
 They’re a cost of doing business, an investment that is almost mandatory to be effective as a PR professional.
-You can do PR without them, but you will be less efficient.
+You can do PR without them, but you will be less efficient and effective.